Joint moments of a characteristic polynomial and its derivative for the circular $\beta$-ensemble: Transforming

 \subsection{Generalising (\ref{1.6})}

-Returning to the case $s$ a non-negative integer in (\ref{L1e}), it is possible to make a further transformation to involve a hypergeometric function based on Jack polynomials in $s$ rather than $N$ variables, and which is well suited to calculation of the scaled $N \to \infty$ limit.
+The generalised hypergeometric function on the RHS of (\ref{2.30a5}), which is based on Jack polynomials in $N$ variables, permits a transformation to involve a hypergeometric function based on Jack polynomials in $s$.
+The advantage of this latter form is that is well suited to taking the scaled large $N$ limit.

 \begin{proposition} Let $s \in \mathbb Z_{\ge 0}$.
 We have

 Consequently

 and